 There’s also politics at play here – more specifically – some clients may be requesting one audit based on internal corporate initiative, while another client make choose a different audit based on their own specific thought and criteria about regulatory compliance.
 Just remember that the request often comes from clients, and they’ve been educated on SOC compliance from any number of channels, such as Internet searches, conferences, seminars, webinars and more.

 Conduct a Readiness Assessment: Don’t look upon a readiness assessment for SOC 2 as an extra cost – rather – a proactive assessment for unearthing and identifying critical issues and gaps within one’s control environment.
 A readiness assessment – when conducted by professionals with years of industry experience – properly examines one’s internal controls relating to information security and daily operational policies, procedures and processes for call centers.
 It’s essential for determining what gaps and deficiencies are causing long-term roadblocks and obstacles for SOC 2 compliance, no question about it.

-Most call centers would be fine in choosing the “Security” TS, and possibly the “Availability” TSC as a baseline for SOC 2 reporting for year one, thus adding on any additional TSC’s if compelled to by clients or prospects.
+Most call centers would be fine in choosing the “Security” TSP, and possibly the “Availability” TSP as a baseline for SOC 2 reporting for year one, thus adding on any additional TSP’s if compelled to by clients or prospects.
 Again, it all comes down to communicating effectively with all parties – your clients, your auditors, and whomever else – regarding scope for call centers.

 Asses Call Center Control “Pressure Points”: Call centers are unique in their own right, and with that comes certain challenges relating to security and internal control best practices.
 Here’s a list of what we call “Pressure Points” – security challenges – that call centers need to be aware of (after all, competent auditors will more than likely assess these areas during a SOC 2 audit):